sajjadGG/book-python/advanced/annotation/type.rst

 .. epigraph::

-    Types are not required, and never will be
+    Types are not required, and never will be.

     -- Guido van Rossum, Python initiator, core developer, former BDFL